Han nationalism: Tibetans

 Since the annexation of Tibet by the People's Republic of China in 1950, Han Chinese nationalists, with support from the PRC government, have been distributing historical documents which portray Tibetan culture as barbaric in order to justify Chinese control of the territory of Tibet; as such, many members of Chinese society have a negative view of Tibet.
 Han Chinese continue to maintain the view that Tibet was historically a feudal society which practiced serfdom/slavery and that this only changed due to Chinese influence in the region in order to liberate the Tibetans from its own backwardness and China's duty is to bring civilization to Tibetans.
-Furthermore, Han nationalists openly endorse Princess Wencheng, an ancient Chinese princess who purportedly married king Songsten Gampo of Tibet and introduced Buddhism to Tibet.
+Furthermore, Han nationalists endorse Princess Wencheng, an ancient Chinese princess who purportedly married king Songsten Gampo of Tibet and introduced Buddhism to Tibet.
 Further, Han Chinese extremists believe that Tibetans [and Mongols, Uyghurs] are actually part of the wider Han Chinese family with different genetics.

 Uyghurs

-Since being conquered in 1758, Uyghurs from Xinjiang have had issues with the Chinese government.
+Since being conquered in 1758, Uyghurs from Xinjiang have had issues with the Manchurian and later Chinese governments.
 Han migration dating back to the Qing dynasty led to the increasing sinicization of the region, which the policy further extended to ethnic relations.
 Han and Hui people often live closer to Uighurs and many developed a negative stereotype of them.

-A genocide against the Uyghur people is perpetrated by the Chinese government as part of the ongoing Xinjiang conflict.